psi4/psi4/doc/sphinxman/source/scf.rst

 LinK is most competitive when used with non-diffuse orbital basis sets, since orbital and density overlaps decay slower with diffuse functions.
 LinK is especially powerful when combined with density-matrix based ERI screening and incremental Fock builds, which decrease the number of significant two-electron integrals to calculate.

+NOTE: Turning on LinK is currently only recommended for research and development purposes, and not for performance, since a fast J matrix build compatible to use with LinK has not been developed yet.

 To turn on and control the LinK algorithm, here are the list of options provided.

   |scf__do_linK|: Defaults to false.
 If turned on, the K matrix will be built using the algorithm described in [Ochsenfeld:1998:1663]_.